 Because engineers and architects are in a field that faces higher business risks, the cost of engineers' professional liability insurance is higher than in other fields.
 The starting cost for a $1 million professional liability insurance policy is around $125–$150 a month (and can be up to $4,000 per year).
 But an insurance agent will take into account numerous factors when creating a quote for an engineering business:

 - What is the annual revenue of your business?

 Architects and Engineers may find it beneficial to shop around different professional liability insurance policies.
 Or one of our specialists can help you find the right insurance company.

 How Do You Choose the Right Agent and Insurance Company?

-Trust must be among the first factors to be considered—in the agent and the company.
+Trust is the first important factor to focus on—in your agent and the insurance company.
 Ratings for stability can be checked through rating bureaus such as A.M.
 Best Co., and Standard & Poor, Inc. Trust in your agent can be gained by their experience and knowledge of your industry.

 A business owner must be prepared to ask agents detailed questions.
 Are they offering different deductibles for your review?
 Do they explain how to report claims?
-Is the policy on a “claims made” or “per occurrence” basis?
-What are the exclusions and how it pertains to you?
-These are all questions you should feel comfortable asking the agents you work with.
+Is the policy on a “claims-made” or “per-occurrence” basis?
+What are the exclusions and how do they pertain to you?

-Have a conversation with one or more licensed insurance professionals and review your engineering firm’s insurance coverage.
-Ask questions and don’t assume your current insurance will cover any claims made against your or your firm.
+Have a conversation with one or more licensed insurance professionals and review your engineering business's insurance coverage.
+Ask questions and don’t assume your current insurance will cover any claims made against your or your company.
 Part of risk management is choosing the right insurance broker and company for your business needs.